agoravoting/agora-ciudadana/docs/api.rst

 Requests and answers may use any of the standard formats: xml, json or yaml.
 The format may be specified via "Accept" HTTP headers or with ?format=json (or xml or yaml) parameter in the URL.

+API calls use the standard HTTP codes for status reporting (200 OK, 404 Not Found, 403 Forbidden, etc.).
+In case of error, the returned data may have fields with additional info (see each individual call for more explanations).

 Authentication
 ==============